vim-syntastic/syntastic/README.markdown

 __Q.
 What is the difference between syntax checkers and style checkers?__

-A. The errors and warnings they produce are highlighted differently, and can be filtered by different rules, but otherwise the distinction is pretty much arbitrary.
+A. The errors and warnings they produce are highlighted differently and can be filtered by different rules, but otherwise the distinction is pretty much arbitrary.
 There is no guarantee that a style checker wouldn't produce messages for syntax errors, nor that a syntax checker wouldn't give you style hints.